gamalielcabria/gamalielcabria.github.io/README.md

-# gamalielcabria.github.io
+# Bioinformatic Trainings and Workflows
-Github Pages for Bioinformatic Training and Workflows
+This is a Github Pages for Bioinformatic Training and Workflows